-In consideration of 1) the ZBA's approval of the LG corporate headquarters project; 2) the subsequent litigation and settlement; and 3) the adoption of the B-2A Overlay zone, the Planning Board is reevaluating its Master Plan policies with respect to potential corporate office development within the "B-2" zone along the Sylvan Avenue corridor.
-The following sets forth the reasons for focusing on the subject property in particular and also describes the planning basis for an Amendment to the Borough's Master Plan which supports a new zone classification for the subject property, while retaining the underlying B-2 classification for the balance of the B-2A Overlay zone.
-The chapter also summarizes the benefits of a new zone from a Master Plan perspective and identifies numerous Master Plan objectives and purposes of the Municipal Land Use Law which are advanced.
+In consideration of 1) the ZBA's approval of the LG corporate headquarters project; 2) the subsequent litigation and settlement; and 3) the adoption of the B-2A Overlay zone, the Planning Board is reevaluating its Master Plan policies with respect to potential corporate office development within the Limited Business zone along the Sylvan Avenue corridor.
+The following sets forth the reasons for focusing on the subject property in particular and also describes the planning basis for an Amendment to the Borough's Master Plan which supports a new zone classification for the subject property while retaining the underlying Limited Business zone classification for the balance of what is now the B-2A Overlay zone.
+The chapter also summarizes the benefits of a new zone classification from a Master Plan perspective and identifies numerous Master Plan objectives and purposes of the Municipal Land Use Law which are advanced.